-- Have you ever had someone ask you to offer a reason for your hope?
+- Have you ever had someone ask you to give a reason for your hope?

-As I was listening to a great song about hope (In Christ Alone), I thought about first century Christians who seemed to have little earthly reason for hope yet displayed it so powerfully that others inquired about its source.
+As I was listening to a great song about hope (In Christ Alone), I thought of first century Christians who seemed to have little earthly reason for hope – yet displayed it so powerfully that others asked about its source.

 These believers were encouraged to, “always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect” (I Peter 3:15).

-Squirming under a bit of conviction, I pondered the possibility that the first century believers’ hope was noticeable because it seemed incongruent.
+Squirming under a bit of conviction, I consider the possibility that first century believers’ hope was noticeable because it was incongruent.
 Their hope was radiant because their circumstances appeared to be so hopeless.

-Perhaps, I thought, believers who don’t appear to have desperate circumstances must accept a different basis for evangelistic appeal.
+Perhaps believers who don’t appear to have desperate circumstances must accept a different basis for evangelistic appeal.
 But is hope conditioned on ones’ circumstances?
-Is it only able to shine in our desperation?
+Is hope only able to shine in our darkness and desperation?
 There must be more to it.

 Hope, according to Scripture, is forged through a process familiar to all believers.
 This is described in Romans 5:2-5 “…we rejoice in the hope of the glory of God.
 Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us.”

 Suffering—-perseverance—character—hope (hearts filled with love by the Holy Spirit).
-The gracious and transformational influences of the Spirit within always lead through this path to hope.
+The gracious and transforming influences of the Spirit within leads through this path to hope.

-Hope shines in its complimentary features of peace, contentment, simplicity, generosity, joy, security, and servanthood.
-If these qualities are evident in us, hope shines through us.
-But if people see anxiety, restlessness, greed, selfishness and despair, we have nothing to invite them to inquire.
+Hope also shines in its complimentary features of peace, contentment, simplicity, generosity, joy, security, and servanthood.
+If these qualities are evident in us, hope shines.
+But if people see anxiety, restlessness, greed, selfishness, and despair, we have nothing to interest them.
 They can find these triats everywhere.

 What happens to believers who forget that, “…our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body (Philippians 3:20-21).

-There are many earthly reasons for despair in this life.
-Examples of human depravity bombard us each day and are sometimes emotionally overwhelming.
-But depravity is not merely out in the world somewhere distant to us.
+There are many earthly reasons for despair.
+Examples of human depravity bombard us each day and are often emotionally overwhelming.
+And depravity is not merely out in the world somewhere distant to us.
 It runs like a fault-line with deceptive twists and turns through every human heart and cries for intervention and rescue.
 Some people take lightly (even ridicule) the language of rescue and salvation found in the Bible.
 They bristle at the notion of needing to be saved.
 But the language clearly fits our condition.

 It’s not hard for me to accept the Biblical categories of sin and salvation.
 We are all self-evident sinners.
-We continually fall short and transgress the good.
-Habitually, we think and do evil.
+We continually fall short.
+Habitually, we think, feel, and do evil.
 We need God’s mercy and forgiveness.
-This is why the Scripture indiscriminately states that “all have sinned and fallen short of the glory of God (Romans 3:23).
+Scripture indiscriminately states that “all have sinned and fallen short of the glory of God (Romans 3:23).

 Don’t misunderstand.
-The scripture speaks clearly about God’s wrath and sinners deserving it.
+The scripture speaks clearly about God’s wrath and how sinners deserve it.
 But it equally describes us as those who are unable to change things by our own strength and resources.
-We are too weak in our sinfulness to change our standing with the creator.
+We are too weak in our sinfulness to change our standing with our Creator.

 This is not religion.
-It is love.
+It’s love.
 All sinners (which is a way of saying, ‘all people’) need God’s love offered through Jesus Christ.
 Not surprisingly Jesus said, “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6).